RafasGit/fintter/README.md

  A financial management platform providing insight into your expenditure and income transactions;

-    -Interactive Financal Dashboard: Visualize and manage finances in realtime
+- 📈 Interactive Financial Dashboard: Visualize and manage finances in realtime
-    -  📊 Financial Analytcs: Custom data views with various chart options mapping expenditure and income trends and paterns as well as transaction filters by account or date
+- 📊 Financial Analytics: Custom data views with various chart options mapping expenditure and income trends and paterns as well as transaction filters by account or date
 - ➕ Account, categories and transaction creation forms for easily adding and deleting transactions.
 - 🔐 Authentication provided by Clerk (Core 2): Secure data access.
 - 🔥 Serverless functions and APIs via Hono.js: Type checked, authenticated and efficient APIs.
 - 🪝 State Management via Tanstack React Query: Efficient state management for a smooth experience.

-- 📈 Interactive Financial Dashboard: Visualize and manage finances in realtime
-- 📊 Financial Analytcs: Custom data views with various chart options mapping expenditure and income trends and paterns as well as transaction filters by account or date [About The Project](#about-the-app)
-- ➕ Account, categories and transaction creation forms for easily adding and deleting transactions.
-[Screenshots](#screenshots)
-- 🔐 Authentication provided by Clerk (Core 2): Secure data access.[Technologies](#technologies)
-- 🔥 Serverless functions and APIs via Hono.js: Type checked, authenticated and efficient APIs.[Setup](#setup)
-- 🪝 State Management via Tanstack React Query: Efficient state management for a smooth experience.[Credits](#credits)

  ## Stack and Technologies Used
    - Front-End: NextJs, Zustand, 🎨 TailwindCSS and Shadcn UI.